Eomm/joi-compiler/README.md

   prefs: {
     allowUnknown: true
   },

 // optionally: an array with custom JOI extensions
   extensions: [
     require('@joi/date')
-  ]
+  ],

+  // optionally: if you want to use the async validation.
+Default: false
+  // Note that this option is supported ONLY by Fastify since v4.18.0
+  asyncValidation: true
 })
 ```